 - These lipid-soluble substances can carry protons across the inner mitochondrial membrane.

 - EFA deficiency

-- This is the example to Ionophore of oxidative phosphorylation.
+- This is an example of an Ionophore of oxidative phosphorylation.

 - Produced by a type of streptomyces

-- Transports K+ from the cytosol into matrix and H+ from matrix to cytosol, thereby decreasing the proton gradient.
+- Transports K+ from the cytosol into matrix and H+ from the matrix to the cytosol, thereby decreasing the proton gradient.